Modeling Random Directions in 2D Simplex Data: Conclusion and Future Directions

-There are some areas worth exploring moving forward.
+There are several directions worth exploring moving forward.
 We might extend these models to random directions in dimensions greater than two.
 This would allow us to analyze the random directions for data that lie in $\Delta^D$ for $D > 2$.
-Fortunately, both the von Mises distribution and projected normal distribution can be extended to angles in higher dimensions.
-In particular, the von Mises distribution is to the von Mises-Fisher distribution as the Beta distribution is to the Dirichlet distribution.
+The LA County data set has sixteen income categories before we reduced them down to three.
+Fortunately, as discussed in the paper, both the von Mises distribution and projected normal distribution can be extended to angles in higher dimensions.
 These higher dimensional distributions can be plugged into our models in place of their lower dimensional analogues.
-Next, to better sample $\textit{SvM}$ and $\textit{SvM-c}$ or the higher dimensional equivalents, we might combine Multiple Try MCMC with elliptical slice sampling.
+Next, to better sample \textit{SvM-c} or the higher dimensional equivalents, we might combine Multiple Try MCMC with elliptical slice sampling.
 This could provide a principled approach to consider the entire range of angles during each proposal step for the next mean angles and thus result in better mixing.
-Finally, we might merge our random direction models with a random movement model.
-Modeling the movements and directions on the simplex's boundary might require special care because the range of valid movements and directions are limited.
+Finally, we might merge our random direction models with a model for the magnitude in order to model the random movement.
+As discussed earlier, the two components of the movement were separated to achieve greater modeling flexibility and to better deal with the challenges posed by them.
+For instance, modeling the magnitudes and directions on the simplex's boundary require special care because the range of valid movements and directions are limited.
+In addition, the magnitudes in the interior have to be treated carefully.
+In order for the simplicial constraint to be respected, certain magnitudes in certain directions are not possible.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 This research is supported by the NSF Graduate Research Fellowship Program (Grant No. DGE 1256260).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of the National Science Foundation.
 We also want to thank Professor Elizabeth Bruch for introducing us to the data set and for her discussions and Lydia Wileden for preparing the data.
 XN gratefully acknowledges support from NSF grants DMS-1351362, CNS-1409303 and DMS-2015361.